 Cathedral City is a larger medium-sized city located in the state of California.
 With a population of 54,056 people and 14 constituent neighborhoods, Cathedral City is the 169th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cathedral City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cathedral City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cathedral City are a mix of both white- and blue-collar jobs.
 Overall, Cathedral City is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cathedral City who work in maintenance occupations (15.52%), food service (12.69%), and sales jobs (12.38%).
+There are especially a lot of people living in Cathedral City who work in maintenance occupations (15.24%), food service (12.31%), and sales jobs (12.09%).

-In terms of college education, the citizens of Cathedral City rank slightly lower than the national average.
-16.71% of adults 25 and older in Cathedral City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Cathedral City is nearly on par with the US average for all cities of 21.84%: 18.04% of adults 25 and older in Cathedral City have a bachelor's degree or advanced degree.

 The most common language spoken in Cathedral City is Spanish.
 Other important languages spoken here include English and Tagalog.